-- 1. Execute the runInstaller command from the root directory of the Oracle Database 10g Release 1 (10.1.0.2) CD-ROM. - 2.
-When the OUI displays the Welcome page, click Next, and the OUI displays the Specify File Locations page. - 3.
+- 2. When the OUI displays the Welcome page, click Next, and the OUI displays the Specify File Locations page. - 3.
 The Source field on the Specify File Locations page is pre-populated with the path to the file Oracle Database 10g products.xml.
 Enter the Oracle home name and location in the target destination and click Next.

-Note: The Oracle home that you use in this step must be different from the home that you used during the CRS installation in phase one.
+Note: The Oracle home name and path that you use in this step must be different from the home that you used during the CRS installation in phase one.
 In other words, you must not install Oracle Database 10g with RAC software into the same home in which you installed the CRS software.

 If you enter a pre-existing Oracle home and the Oracle home is not registered with the OUI inventory, then the OUI displays a warning that the Oracle home that you selected is non-empty.
 Click OK on this OUI warning dialog to continue installing on that directory.
-If the Oracle home exists and it is registered with the OUI inventory and the Oracle has a cluster home, then the OUI displays the Selected Nodes page as described in Step 4.
-If you enter an Oracle home that does not exist, then the OUI displays the Specify Hardware Cluster Installation Mode page described in Step 5 of this procedure.
+If the Oracle home exists, if the Oracle home is registered with the OUI inventory, and if the Oracle home was created with a cluster install, then the OUI displays the Selected Nodes page as described in Step 4.
+If you enter an Oracle home that does not exist, then the OUI displays the

+Specify Hardware Cluster Installation Mode page described in Step 5 of this procedure.